 This herbal-smelling beard and face oil from New York men’s hair stylist and salon owner Martial Vivot gets high marks for performing double duty.
 A soothing blend of hemp oil, vitamin B complex, aloe vera, jojoba oil, olive oil, and a variety of healing plant oils combine to create an invigorating and refreshing product.
 A little goes a long way with this stuff, so use only two to three drops for your beard and the same for your face.

-Vaughn is a well-known gent in the grooming world, working with the likes of Tom Brady, Richard Gere, and Al Pacino.
-His line of products is a favorite of ours, and the beard oil doesn’t disappoint.
+Vaughn is a well-known brand in the grooming world, working with the likes of Tom Brady, Richard Gere, and Al Pacino.
+The line of products is a favorite of ours and the beard oil doesn’t disappoint.
 Safflower oil prevents dryness and saw palmetto soothes the skin.
 Plus, the fragrance is a subtle cedar-leathery combo.

 If you’re going to trust a brand to keep your beard in check, you could do worse than a century-old Italian barbershop.
 Any of Proraso’s beard oils will tame even the most untamable facial hair.